HopkinsIDD/flepiMoP/documentation/gitbook/jhu-internal/us-specific-how-to-run/slurm-submission-on-marcc.md

 # or any other data directories
 </code></pre>

-### Setup your AWS credentials (allows to copy runs to s3)
+### Setup your Amazon Web Services (AWS) credentials (if applicable)

-This can be done in a second step -- but is necessary in order to push and pull to s3.
-Setup your AWS credentials by:
+This can be done in a second step -- but is necessary in order to push and pull data to Amazon Simple Storage Service (S3).
+Setup your AWS credentials by running

 <pre class="language-bash"><code class="lang-bash">cd ~ # go in your home directory
 curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"